lespicker/tachyons-one-page-scroll/content/news/2010-07-29-havre-de-grace-pride-of-the-chesapeake.md

 For fresh ground and brewed coffee, you have two choices:  Java By the Bay, next door to Joseph’s Department Store and Jana’s Java, at the intersection of St. John’s Street, Washington Street and Green Street.
 Sit outdoors, sip your fragrant brew, and watch the crowds walk by.

 My absolute favorite place for lunch and fine dining is Laurrapin Grill.
-Chef Bruce is a master with meats and seafood.
 The bar features an eclectic selection of beers and wines.
 The back dining room has a view of the water.

-Two Italian restaurants within a few blocks of each other serve the tiny town.
-La Cucina is great for informal dining, while Chiaparelli’s offers upscale fine dining.
+La Cucina is great for informal Italian dining.

-For a fun and informal lunch option, try The Ritz, on St. John Street, across from Lafayette Square.
+The Wine Bar's laid back atmosphere complements its tapas menu.
+Each menu item can be matched to a fine wine.
+The food is simply divine.

 Oh, I almost forgot.
 Some of the best chocolates in Maryland are made in Havre de Grace, at Bomboy’s, a family run business on Market Street.
 Skip lunch, but don’t miss Bomboy’s.